Dfmejial/rappi-ml-challenge/README.md

 # Rappi Challenge

 The **app-rappi-dfmejial** is a Python package that provides a workflow for handling the Rappi Challenge on the Titanic dataset.
-The package includes functionality for reading raw data, preprocessing it, training a machine learning model, and evaluating the model's performance.
+The package includes functionality for reading raw data, preprocessing it, training a machine learning model (Random Forest Classifier), and evaluating the model's performance.

 ## Installation